+Once we’re back in Stockholm, I wanted to use that as a base for a dessert that’s also great for a snack.
 But I wanted to stick to Emilia-Romagna’s flavors, hence, adding one of the region’s favorite fruit – apricots.

-CAN I USE FRESH FRUITS INSTEAD OF DRIED ONES?
+CAN I USE FRESH APRICOTS?

-Yep, but if you do, skip the macerating part.
+But if you do, skip the macerating part.
 There is no need to soften the fruits since they’re already fresh.

 I have to use dried fruit because great fresh apricot is hard to find in Stockholm, even during the height of summer.
 (I mean, compared to what you can find in Italy.)